 To teach flying, and the theory that goes along with it, you have to be part teacher and part psychologist.
 Over the years I've refined both skills.
 I adapt to my students' way of learning, and accommodate their needs any way I can, even by teaching via internet when the student cannot meet with me.
 I fly both airplanes and helicopters, and a couple of years ago I've added a Light Sport Trike instructor license as well.

 I'm a corporate & General Aviation business consultant.
-My focus is mainly flight training schools & academies, charter operations, fixed base operations, aircraft sales and management, and manufacturing.
+My focus is mainly flight training schools & academies, charter operations, fixed base operations, aircraft sales, management, and manufacturing.
 You can look for me on Linkedin.com for more information.
 I hope to meet you soon.

 I'm a flight instructor mainly out of love for the art.
 I love teaching, and the biggest kick I get out of it, is seeing my teaching come together when my student solos for the first time.